How to Make a Felted Rabbit

-Learn how to make this impressive felted Peter Rabbit using our new polystyrene blank and wool roving.
-It’s so easy to recreated this beloved childhood character, follow the tutorial below for guidance.
+Learn how to make this impressively felted familiar face using our new polystyrene blank and wool roving.
+It’s so easy to recreate this beloved childhood character, follow the tutorial below for guidance.

 - Start with the colour that will cover the largest part of the Rabbit.
 Lay the roving onto the Polystyrene body in the direction you want the fur or clothing to lay.
 Poke in straight, downwards motions with the felting needle to adhere wool to shape.
 Keep going until all areas of that colour are covered, using small strips of roving at a time.
 Any gaps you can fill in as you go or afterwards!